Darjusch/Public-Writeups/README.md

 ![Imgur](https://i.imgur.com/fTNFAHX.png)

-I like to rename it to a more understandable name:
+I also like to rename it to a more understandable name:

 ![Imgur](https://i.imgur.com/DGDwwtG.png)

-and then run it
+and then run it.

 We got remote code execution!